Now, why have incandescents that last a century been achieved but are not available?

 Energy efficiency is typically around 37% less than that of "standard" incandescents.
 A 116 watt 120V "traffic siagnal lamp" has light output only a few percent more than that of a 75 watt "standard" one rated to last 750 hours.

 There are even 130V traffic signal bulbs.
-A 130V traffic signal bulb when operated at same voltage as a 120V "standard" lightbulb of same rated wattage will typically have a life expectancy around 20,000 hours, consume 10-11% less power, have light output roughly 46-50% of the "standard" one, and have energy efficiency roughly 50-55% of that of the "standard" one.
+A 130V traffic signal bulb when operated at 120V, in comparison to a "standard" lightbulb of same rated wattage, will typically have a life expectancy around 20,000 hours, consume 10-11% less power, have light output roughly 46-50% of the "standard" one, and have energy efficiency roughly 44-49% less than that of that of the "standard" one.

 Atlanta Lightbulbs has some superlonglife bulbs including several rated to typically achieve 20,000 operating hours here.